 3 O Israel, hope in the Lord from this time forth and forevermore.
 Psalm 131:3 ESV

 In the final verse of Psalm 131, the psalmist gives me a glimpse of the future.
-Hope in the Lord is available for me now and forevermore.
-However, in the quiet before the storm will I be found in my father’s arms at peace in that hope or pacing around as if it all depends on my efforts?
+Hope in the Lord is available for me now and forever.
+However, in the quiet before the storm, will I be found in my father’s arms at peace in that hope or pacing around as if it all depends on my efforts?

 How do you quiet your soul?